 This ultimate Arita ware cherry blossom ramen bowl is a must have for any design loving foodies.
 Finely hand painted “Iro-nabeshima” style Arita Ware Japanese porcelain is literaly an art piece with functionality.
 Japanese are experts at integrating art into everyday items and this special ramen bowl with cherry blossoms takes it to another level.
-Featuring an aged cherry tree with gentle pale-pink blossoms, the bowl is generously hand painted through out.
+Featuring an aged cherry tree with gentle pale-pink blossoms, the bowl is generously hand painted throughout.
 The motif continues inside the bowl.
-These are individual peices, meaning there is no one bowl the same.
+These are individual pieces, meaning there is no one bowl the same.

 Porcelain Only for the Privileged and Powerful

 The type of porcelain called “Iro-nabeshima (色鍋島)” is what separates this bowl from the rest.
 Many may have heard of “Imari (伊万里)” porcelain which is also a type of Arita ware (有田焼), like this ramen bowl.
 It is one of the most artistic and collected of the Japanese porcelain.
 While “Imari” made its name as a succesful export and it was a highly admired commodity in the west, “Iro-nabeshima” was largely unknown even to the general Japanese public until late 19th century when shogunate was demolished.
 Back then, it was so precious that it only circulated among the noble and powerful; the ruling shogun family and feudal lords.
 “Iro-nabeshima” was produced under the watchful eye of Lord Nabeshima of Saga and it was produced for their use and profit for 200 years.
 Like trade secrets, techniques and skills were kept within a group of selected artists in their kiln.

 For more details and fascinating facts about “Iro-nabeshima”, please see a blog post (coming soon).